Frequently Asked Questions

-Because NEH on the Road involves subsidies and a programming grant from the National Endowment for the Humanities, you need to submit a final evaluation for the project just as you would for any other NEH grant.
+Because NEH on the Road involves subsidies and a programming grant from the National Endowment for the Humanities, you need to submit a final evaluation for the project just as you would for any other NEH program.

 What other materials travel with the exhibitions?

 When you book an NEH on the Road offering, in addition to the actual exhibition you also receive a wealth of programming and educational support materials.
-Each exhibition comes with a selection of books and CDs suitable for both children and adults.
+Each exhibition comes with a selection of books and materials suitable for both children and adults.
 A selection of hands-on puzzles, flipbooks, and other games are also included.
 As an added benefit, exhibitions are also accompanied by a Programming Guide—an invaluable resource that includes docent notes, bibliographies, web links, programming suggestions and contacts, and ideas for supplemental exhibition topics.
 Host sites also receive thorough installation instructions and a Registrar’s Manual that will guide them through the entire exhibition experience.
 The newer exhibitions also each come with a custom-designed brochure and a poster.